mattgrayisok/craft-recently-viewed/README.md

 * Creating an issue on GitHub
 * Dropping me an email: matt at mattgrayisok dot com
-* Finding me in the Craft Slack: @Matt
+* Finding me in the Craft Slack: @mattgrayisok
 * DMing me on Twitter: @mattgrayisok

 I'll respond to critical issues as quickly as I can.